CinPi7/CinPi7/README.md

 <br/>
 <p> :butterfly: Additionally, I’ve been polishing skills in problem-solving and assertive communication, increasing my understanding and perspectives.</p>

-<p> :ant: I'm passionate about research, collaboration, programming, and creativity!</p>
+<p> :bee: I'm passionate about research, collaboration, programming, and creativity!</p>

 ## :star:	Get in touch